paulb00th/galapagos/content/en/our-diving/our-diving.md

 <div class="grey-bar"></div>

-#### ReActivate / Refresh
+#### ReActivate / ReFresh

-If you haven't dived for several years, the ReActivate/Refresh option is for you.
+If you haven't dived for several years, the ReActivate/ReFresh option is for you.
 Whichever of these courses you take, you will have the opportunity to review the most important diving theories and techniques, on an outing with a PADI/SSI instructor in the sea or in a pool.
 This will prepare you to re-enter the big blue feeling relaxed and confident.

-**To take the ReActivate / Refresh course with us, you must:**
+**To take the ReActivate / ReFresh course with us, you must:**
 <blockquote>
 <p>Be a minimum of 10 years old</p>